smithseant/pyregress/README.md

 ## Acknowledgments

-Work was paid for by the DOE - NNSA - PPSAP II program - CCMSC
+Work was partially paid for by the DOE - NNSA - PPSAP II program - CCMSC